 Since your wedding flower needs can vary greatly depending on how many people are in your party, we researched the prices for just the bridal bouquet.
 At many chapels, the bridal bouquet is actually included in the Las Vegas wedding package price.
 If it isn’t included, your chapel will no doubt have a relationship with one or two local vendors.
 If you go to an independent florist (which may or may not make it less expensive), you can expect to pay USD $35.00 and up for a hand-tied bouquet, or $150.00 and up for an intricate, cascading bridal bouquet.

 Photography (USD $200.00-$700.00, if not included)

 This is another service that is often included in the Las Vegas wedding package price – to a degree.
 Every chapel’s package will be different and include different sizes and numbers of photos.
 If you want additional photos from your wedding, you’ll likely have to pay for them, along with any photo-related memorabilia.

 Some chapels may require that you use their on-site wedding photographer, so check their policies in advance.
 If you hire an outside Las Vegas wedding photographer, you can expect to pay anywhere from $200.00 to $700.00.
 This depends on a lot of factors, like the amount of time you want the photographer with you and whether or not you want full rights to the photos.

 More and more Aussie couples are choosing Las Vegas for the wedding of a lifetime.
 Affordable, romantic and fun, it’s a way to start your new life together.

-For more information, or help planning your Las Vegas destination wedding, phone one of our experienced staff on 1800 747 848 today!
+For more information, or help planning your Las Vegas destination wedding, contact one of our experienced staff today!